PawanKumar-Dev/dd/SOCIAL_LOGIN_SETUP.md

 # Social Login Implementation Guide

-This document explains the social login implementation for Google and Facebook authentication in the Domain Management System.
+This document explains the social login implementation for Google and Facebook authentication in the Excel Technologies Domain Management System.

+**Last Updated**: January 26, 2025
+**Version**: 2.3.0
+**Status**: Production-ready with comprehensive social login integration

 ## Overview